 “By offering these activities and mentoring programmes, with the support of the Young Londoners Fund, the college is providing the help, advice and guidance they need to make the right life choices and discourage them from getting involved in crime.”

-Click here to find out more about enrichment and support at CONEL.
+Find out more about enrichment, support and student life at CONEL.